Alex-MacLean/TheLegendOfHerobrine/README.md

 **Setp 6:** In the gradle window go to Tasks -> build and run build.
 If everything is set up properly it should build the mod file.

 **Step 7:** The jar file is located in build/libs/LegendOfHerobrine-*VERSION*.jar.
-You can install this file like any other forge mod.
+You can install this file like any other mod.

 **Permissions:**